Stephen Sama

 Stephen Sama (born 5 March 1993) is professional footballer who last played as a centre-back for Accrington Stanley.
 Born in Cameroon, he represented Germany at the youth international level.
-He is the current coach of MVPS United in the Baller League UK.

 Youth career

 Sama played two years of youth football for the teams of Schwarz-Weiß Eppendorf, SG Wattenscheid 09, VfL Bochum and Borussia Dortmund, prior to joining Liverpool in 2009 to play for their U18 and then later, their U21 team.
 He signed a contract extension with Liverpool in 2011, until June 2014.
 Despite being at Liverpool for 5 years, he never played a senior game for the English team.

 Club career

 VfB Stuttgart

 On 2 September 2014, Sama signed a contract until June 2016 with VfB Stuttgart II.
 He made his professional debut in the 3.
 Liga for the second team of VfB Stuttgart on 13 September 2014 in a 2–0 away victory against Hallescher FC.
 On 15 October 2015, Sama extended his contract with VfB Stuttgart until June 2018.